webarch-coop/webarch-ssh/README.md

 # Webarchitects SSH Fingerprints

-This `git` repository contains [OpenSSH](https://www.openssh.com/) fingerprints for the following Webarchitects git and shared hosting servers:
+This `git` repository contains [OpenSSH](https://www.openssh.com/) fingerprints for the following Webarchitects git and shared hosting servers (and many other additional servers that have only a small number of users):

 * [git.coop](#gitcoop)
 * [host2.webarch.net](#host2webarchnet)